The Ultimate Guide to Custom Watercooling your PC

 Step Five: Install Components into the Case

-With all the bulky stuff installed in the case, now is a great time to install all of your components, don’t worry about tubing; that is the next step!
+With all the bulky stuff installed in the case now is a great time to install all of your components, don’t worry about tubing that is the next step!

 Step Six: Cutting Tubing to Size and Fasten in Place

-If you are using acrylic tubing, take your time.
-It is not forgiving if you cut your tubing too short not only do you waste money, but the immense time you spent heating and bending the tubing.
+If you are using acrylic tubing, take your time it is not forgiving if you cut your tubing too short not only do you waste money but the immense time you spent heating and bending the tubing.

 Step Seven: Bleed & Leak Test